gilesknap/k3s-minecraft/README.md

 kubectl config set-context minecraft --namespace=minecraft --user=default --cluster=default
 kubectl config use-context minecraft
 ```

+This creates a namespace in which to create all of our minecraft assets,
+it then defines a context which uses that namespace as the default and sets
+this to be the current context.

 ## Install helm
 Execute this on the workstation: